hmprt/hmprt.com/SITE.md

 - vim, eternal terminal, iTerm2, tmux, magnet

 ## Why is my username unpronouncable?
-- It's a strictly consontant contraction of my full name.
+- It's a strictly consonant contraction of my full name.
 You can pronounce it _hump-ert_
 - This is less a privacy concern than a stylistic one.
 Extensive biographic information of me is floating around on this internet, if you know where to look.

 ## When writing?